raising Yaks in north america

 "What difference does Grass Finishing make?"

 Grazing animals and ruminants, like Yaks, are vital to maintaining healthy grassland ecosystems around the globe, promoting soil health and sequestering carbon.
 While all ruminant meat contains bioavailable nutrients like zinc, selenium, iron, and B-vitamins, grass finished beef is shown to contain higher levels of vitamins A and E and other antioxidants.
-Yak meat is naturally higher in protein but lower in calories, and contains more healthy fat and less saturated fat than beef.
+Yak meat is naturally higher in protein but lower in calories, and contains more healthy fats (omega-3 fatty acids, CLA, and oleic acid) and less saturated fat than beef.

 Grazing animals and ruminants, like Yaks, are vital to maintaining healthy grassland ecosystems around the globe, promoting soil health and sequestering carbon.
 While all ruminant meat contains bioavailable nutrients like zinc, selenium, iron, and B-vitamins, grass finished beef is shown to contain higher levels of vitamins A and E and other antioxidants.
-Yak meat is naturally higher in protein but lower in calories, and contains more healthy fat and less saturated fat than beef.
+Yak meat is naturally higher in protein but lower in calories, and contains more healthy fats (omega-3 fatty acids, CLA, and oleic acid) and less saturated fat than beef.

 |